ros2/ros2_documentation/source/Capabilities/About-Navigation.rst

 Navigation capabilities enable a mobile robot to map its environment, plan a path to a new destination, and then control movement along that path including handling unexpected events that happen as it moves.

 ROS also includes motion planning capabilities.
-:doc:`See About motion planning <About-motion-planning>`
+:doc:`See About motion planning <About-Motion-planning>`

 Core ROS packages

-QUESTION FOR THE REVIEWER: Are there any core ROS packages that should be listed here?
-If so, please provide them.

-* Placeholder

-* Placeholder
+There are no core packages for this area.

 Community-contributed packages